klharp/Tableau-Citibike-Analysis/README.md

 Along with the direct link to the Tableau file, resources for this project are in this repository and include:

 * The Jupyter Notebooks used to manipulate the datasets.
-There are multiple notebooks due to determining a manageable data set.
 * An index.html page that contains the embedded Tableau code.
-* The final .twbx file.
+* The final .twbx file was too big to put in this repository.
+* The initial and final CSVs were too big to put in this repository.